rails-sqlserver/tiny_tds/README.md

 ## Install

 Installing with rubygems should just work.
-TinyTDS is tested on ruby version 1.9 and upward.
-Older versions are tested with 1.8.x.
-We also test everynow and then on JRuby and RBX.
+TinyTDS is currently tested on Ruby version 1.9.3 and upward.
+Older versions are tested with Ruby 1.8 and lower versions of Ruby 1.9.
+If you are using Ruby 1.8 or your Ruby is 32-bit, please use v0.6.0.rc1 or lower.
+The v0.6.0 release and higher are only compatible with Ruby 1.9.3 (or higher) with 64-bit support.

 ```
 $ gem install tiny_tds